metal-stack/mini-lab/README.md

 ## Flavors

-There are three versions, or flavors, of the mini-lab environment which differ in regards to the NOS running on the leaves:
+There are two versions, or flavors, of the mini-lab environment which differ in regards to the NOS running on the leaves:

 - `cumulus` -- runs 2 Cumulus switches.
 - `sonic` -- runs 2 SONiC switches